top of page

 Bacterial Infections

-Several bacterial pathogens are commonly associated with red meat and can cause foodborne illnesses, including:
+Important bacterial infections commonly associated with red meat include:

 • Escherichia coli (E. coli): E. coli is a common bacterium found in the gut of humans and warm-blooded animals.
-While most strains are harmless, some, such as Shiga toxin-producing E. coli (STEC), can cause severe foodborne disease.
+While most strains are harmless, some can cause severe foodborne illness, such as Shiga toxin-producing E. coli (STEC).
 E. coli is transmitted to humans primarily through consumption of food contaminated with human or animal feces.
-Raw or undercooked ground meat products such as beef are often a culprit.
+Raw or undercooked ground meat products, such as beef, are often a culprit.
 Globally, the incidence of E. coli infections is estimated to be 2.8 million cases per year.
 It often leads to bloody diarrhea, and occasionally to kidney failure.

-• Salmonella: Salmonella is a bacteria that commonly causes foodborne illness.
+• Salmonellosis: Salmonellosis is caused by Salmonella, which is a pathogen that commonly causes foodborne illness.
 It can be found in various foods, including undercooked or contaminated beef, pork, and lamb.
 Salmonella causes diarrhea, fever, abdominal cramps, nausea, and vomiting.
 Globally, there are approximately 150 million Salmonella illnesses annually.

-• Listeria monocytogenes: Listeria monocytogenes is a pathogen that can contaminate various foods, including beef and pork.
+• Listeriosis: Listeriosis is caused by Listeria monocytogenes, which is a pathogen that can contaminate various foods, including beef and pork.
 It has serious public health implications, particularly for pregnant women, newborns, adults aged 65 or older, and people with weakened immune systems.
 It causes fever, muscle aches, nausea, and diarrhea.
-Fortunately, infection with this organism is relatively rare, ranging from 0.1 to 10 cases per 1 million people per year depending on the countries and regions of the world.
+Fortunately, infection with this organism is relatively rare, ranging from 0.1 to 10 cases per 1 million people per year, depending on the countries and regions of the world.

-• Campylobacter: Campylobacter is one of the most common causes of diarrheal illness.
+• Campylobacteriosis: Camplylobacteriosis is caused by Campylobacter jejune, which is one of the most common causes of diarrheal illness.
 This bacterium can be found in the intestines, liver, and other organs of animals, including cows, and can be transferred to other edible parts when an animal is slaughtered.
 Symptoms for humans typically include diarrhea (often bloody), fever, stomach cramps, nausea, vomiting, and sometimes irritable bowel syndrome, temporary paralysis, and arthritis.
-In 2010, it was estimated that Campylobacter caused approximately 96 million cases globally.
+In 2010, it was estimated that Campylobacter jejune caused approximately 96 million cases globally.

 Viral Infections

-Important viral diseases linked to red meat include:
+Important viral infections commonly associated red meat include:

 • Hepatitis A: Hepatitis A virus (HAV) is a highly contagious liver infection primarily transmitted through the fecal-oral route, often from consuming contaminated food or water.
 Red meat is often the contaminated source.
 It causes inflammation of the liver, leading to symptoms such as fatigue, nausea, abdominal pain, loss of appetite, and jaundice.
 The World Health Organization (WHO) estimates that worldwide there are 1.5 million cases of HAV infections annually.